poseidon/typhoon/docs/atomic/bare-metal.md

 ipmitool -H node1.example.com -U USER -P PASS power on
 ```

-Machines will network boot, install Container Linux to disk, reboot into the disk install, and provision themselves as controllers or workers.
+Machines will network boot, install Fedora Atomic to disk via kickstart, reboot into the disk install, and provision themselves as controllers or workers via cloud-init.

 !!! tip ""
     If this is the first test of your PXE-enabled network boot environment, watch the SOL console of a machine to spot any misconfigurations.